0

 Start a Custom Build

-Build a Custom BMW M6 Forged Wheel Setup
+Build a Custom BMWM6 Forged Wheel Setup

-To begin a custom M6 forged wheel build, send the LFI team your exact model, brake package, tire target, ride height, preferred stance, and whether your priority is 20-inch grand-touring comfort, deep concavity, lightweight response, or 21x12 maximum visual impact.
+To begin a custom M6 forged wheel build, send the LFI team your exact model, brake package, tyre target, ride height, preferred stance, and whether your priority is 20-inch grand-touring comfort, deep concavity, lightweight response, or 21x12 maximum visual impact.

 LFI Updates